Oxford Community Schools

 Oxford Community Schools is a school district headquartered in Oxford, Michigan.

-The district serves portions of northeastern Oakland County and southwestern Lapeer County.
-In Oakland County, it serves Oxford, Leonard, most of Oxford Township, and portions of Addison and Brandon townships.
+The district serves portions of northeastern Oakland County and southwestern Lapeer County as well as a small northeast section of Macomb County.
+In Oakland County, it serves Oxford, Leonard, most of Oxford and Addison townships, and portions of Brandon Township.
 In Lapeer County, the district serves sections of Dryden and Metamora townships.
+The district also extends into a very small portion of Bruce Township, Macomb County.

 History

 Chinese international student program

 In 2010, the district established a program so that international students from China could pay tuition and study at Oxford Community Schools.
 The school district placed some students with American host families, while the majority of the students who came as part of the Weiming Education Group lived in a residence hall at Rochester College.
 At one point, the district had 80 Chinese national international students.
 The district had a Confucius Institute-related program, and in 2013 the operator of the program, the Hanban ranked the district "Confucius Classroom of the Year".
 At first, the presence of Chinese students had no controversy in the district community.
 The district had Chinese students for two years, with Chinese students required to take university courses so they could stay for the second year, with courses taking place at Oxford High School.

 William Skilling, then the superintendent, supported a proposal to establish a 200-student dormitory so the district could educate international students from China as part of a partnership with Weiming.
 The dormitory was to be 40000 sqft in size.
 The condition was that Oxford schools had to attract at least 100 Chinese students, which by 2017 the district maintained.
 A group of area residents opposed the proposal, which surfaced in October 2014.
 Skilling approved the proposal because it could generate income for the district.

 In December 2014, Skilling said he planned to retire on August 31, 2015.
 On February 11, 2015, the school board approved the dormitory deal, which was in a 20-year contract.
 Five members voted for it, and one voted against it.
 In May 2015, the school board immediately designated Tim Throne as the superintendent and canceled Skilling's contract.
 By November 2015, the Department of Homeland Security said Oxford Schools could from this point forward only house each Chinese international student for one year, with remaining two-year program students grandfathered in and taking their university courses at Rochester University.